Chronic Pain & Neuropathic Pain Syndromes:

-How Does Ketamine work for Chronic Pain and Neuropathic Pain?
+How Does Anesthetic IV Infusions work for Chronic Pain and Neuropathic Pain?

 Traditional therapy & medications, such as narcotic pain medications, are used to dull the signals for pain.
-Studies have shown that Ketamine “reboots” the central nervous system, increasing the neural transmitters and healing the damaged areas caused by the pain syndromes over the years- this approach does not dull signals like traditional therapies, but gets to the root of the issues at hand.
+Studies have shown that anesthetic IV infusions “reboots” the central nervous system, increasing the neural transmitters and healing the damaged areas caused by the pain syndromes over the years- this approach does not dull signals like traditional therapies but gets to the root of the issues at hand.

-Ketamine specifically provides pain relief primarily through the NMDA receptor at the level of the spinal cord and the brain.
+Infusions specifically provide pain relief primarily through the NMDA receptor at the level of the spinal cord and the brain.
 This plays a role in nociceptive transmission (Most pain is Nociceptive pain- it results from stimulation of these pain receptors for tissue injury to occur.
-The injury can range from a cut, bruise, a fracture, crush injury, burns, post-surgical pain or anything that damages tissues) and central sensitization (central sensitization occurs when the nervous system goes through a process called wind-up and gets regulated in a constant state of high reactivity).
+The injury can range from a cut, bruise, a fracture, crush injury, burns, post-surgical pain, or anything that damages tissues) and central sensitization (central sensitization occurs when the nervous system goes through a process called wind-up and gets regulated in a constant state of high reactivity).